KezMill/edition_test_km/paratext/docs/getting-started.md

 Click "Committ Changes" to save.

 #### **Transcribing and Editing**
-For detailed documentation on transcribing sources, organizing files, and preparing your edition for online publication, see our <span style="color: #265095;">[Markdown Guide](https://recoveryhub.github.io/edition_template/documentation/markdown)</span> or visit the Markdown to review thier super helpful <span style="color: #265095;">[cheat sheet](https://www.markdownguide.org/cheat-sheet/)</span>.
+For detailed documentation on transcribing sources, organizing files, and preparing your edition for online publication, see our <span style="color: #3c9696;">[Markdown Guide](https://recoveryhub.github.io/edition_template/documentation/markdown)</span> or visit the Markdown to review thier super helpful <span style="color: #3c9696;">[cheat sheet](https://www.markdownguide.org/cheat-sheet/)</span>.

-If you plan to use TEI in your edition, you may also link directly to the Recovery Hub's <span style="color: #265095;">[TEI Guide](https://recoveryhub.github.io/edition_template/documentation/tei)</span>.
+If you plan to use TEI in your edition, you may also link directly to the Recovery Hub's <span style="color: #3c9696;">[TEI Guide](https://recoveryhub.github.io/edition_template/documentation/tei)</span>.

 #### **Troubleshooting**
-If you’re experiencing problems with your GitHub Pages site, the official [GitHub Pages documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-jekyll-build-errors-for-github-pages-sites) has detailed troubleshooting information and is a good place to start.
+If you’re experiencing problems with your GitHub Pages site, the official <span style="color: #3c9696;">[GitHub Pages documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-jekyll-build-errors-for-github-pages-sites)</span> has detailed troubleshooting information and is a good place to start.